9 Annoying Filipino Eating Habits

-Whether meeting up at a fastfood joint or going to a birthday party, there’s that one or two friends who often gets tardy and has an assortment of reasons to justify why he or she is late.
+Whether meeting up at a fast food joint or going to a birthday party, there are that one or two friends who often get tardy and have an assortment of reasons to justify why he or she is late.
 That friend could have been a habitual late comer who was subjected all sorts of punishments in school for tardiness and has seen his payslip routinely marked with salary deduction for failing to arrive at work on time.

 If penalties in school and work didn’t stop that friend from changing his ways, pointing your finger on your watch as he arrives late won’t.
 Maybe setting a different time for him (like an hour ahead of others) might do the trick.

 “Dinner is ready,” the family’s cook might exhort everyone to come to the table.
 But the response can be tepid at best, as though not everyone is hungry and excited to eat.
 As everyone rushes out in the morning and spends lunch at respective workplaces and schools, dinner has the best opportunity to gather and talk about how everyone’s day went.
 But some families (Filipino or not) still miss this chance.
 Children busy with their gadgets and parents arrive way past dinner time means there’s a lack of quorum at the table and everyone’s deprived of quality family moments.